EXC3ll3NTrhyTHM/vertex-k-labeling/README.md

 ## Background

 A *k-labeling* assigns positive integers to vertices such that every edge weight (sum of the labels of its endpoints) is unique.
 Computing the minimum viable *k* is NP-hard; our heuristic trades optimality for speed by performing many randomised greedy passes under an adaptive bound.

----

-## License

-This project is released under the MIT License.
-See `LICENSE` for details.